 31. IT Consultant

 IT consultants use their technical skills to help and advise companies on technology.
-You could be doing anything from helping to implement systems like Office365, to advising on cybersecurity and data protection.
+You could be doing anything from helping implement systems like Office365 to advising on cybersecurity and data protection.

 You’ll need strong technical knowledge and good “client-facing” experience.
-The technical knowledge you need will depend entirely on what technology you wish to work with.
+What technical expertise you need depends on the technology you wish to work with.
 A popular career path is to start with an internal IT role in a business and to move to provide consultancy once you’ve built up lots of experience.

 You can read my personal experiences of working as an IT consultant here.